Best things to do in the Bay of Islands

 When exploring the Bay of Islands, there is no better way to experience its abundant beauty than by boat.
 What better way than by jumping on board one of the many Bay of Islands cruises?

-Cruises will take you on an unforgettable journey through some of New Zealand’s most beautiful waters and into tranquil bays.
-You can choose from a range of packages, including Hole in the Rock Dolphin Cruise, where dolphins swim alongside your vessel, Day in the Bay, which gives a guided tour around historical and geographical sites in the bay, or R.Tucker Thomspon Day Sail on the traditional pirate-inspired gaff-rigged schooner.
-Ranging from $145- 160 per person for the day, this is a must-do experience and one of the best things to do in The Bay of Islands in New Zealand.
+Have an unforgettable journey through some of New Zealand’s most beautiful waters and into tranquil bays.
+You can choose from a range of packages, including Hole in the Rock Dolphin Cruise, where dolphins swim alongside your vessel, Day in the Bay, which gives a guided tour around historical and geographical sites in the bay, or R. Tucker Thompson Day Sail on the traditional pirate-inspired gaff-rigged schooner.
+This is a must-do experience and one of the best ways to see the best of The Bay of Islands in New Zealand.

 5. Enjoy a scenic bike ride

 If you prefer on-land adventures, biking is one of the best ways to explore New Zealand's lush scenery and see the Bay of Islands from a different perspective.
 You can rent bikes in Paihia or Russell and head out to explore the local trails.
 One of the best places for biking is at Waitangi Mountain Bike Park, where there are well-marked trails ranging from easy to difficult (and even extra challenging).
-If you're up for something more challenging, try out the Twin Coast Cycle Trail — an 87 km trail that takes riders through from the Bay of Islands, through farmland and forests, ending in the tranquil Hokianga Harbour.
+If you're up for something more challenging, try out the Twin Coast Cycle Trail, an 87 km trail that takes riders through from the Bay of Islands, through farmland and forests, ending in the tranquil Hokianga Harbour.

 6. Go scuba diving or snorkelling